 - Roll the balls of cookie dough first in white sugar before the icing sugar.
 This little tip will make sure the icing sugar doesn’t soak into the cookie as it bakes, leaving you with a perfectly white powdery coating.

-- Bake the cookie dough from room temperature.
+- No need to chill the cookie dough.
 These cookies are meant to spread so bake them up right away, or if you are making the dough ahead of time, let it come back to room temperature before rolling out your cookies.
+If like me you live in a VERY hot climate, room temperature may be still a little too hot however, so in that case you can chill the dough for 30 minutes first if you do find the dough too sticky to handle.

 - Use gel food colouring like Americolour for the best results.
 With gel colouring, a little goes a long way and the Americolour gels have a rich and vibrant colour so you will use much less than a liquid colouring, plus the gel won’t alter the texture of the dough.